glasnt/talks/2018_10_AllThingsOpen.podium/slides.md

 # Learn something ✨.new[new]✨

 ???
-> A bunch of the examples in this talk are from personal encounters I've had with code over the years I may not be an expert in any particular language, but I feel that given by experience across a number of different languages, I have experience being a multi-lingual programmer, in much the same way that learning a second language can help you understand your primary tongue
+>

+Because these are all examples that I have personally come across.
+I have been a polyglot developer for *mumble* years now, in every one of these languages, and I use to think

+just because I'm a ruby dev, python is terrible

+or

+I'm doing haskell now, everything that's not functional sucks

+But

+they're tools

+they're tools to manipulate data to solve problems, and each of them has their place

 If you are proficient at, say, ruby, and only ruby, that's great.
 But why not try your hand at something else?
-You might learn something more and help deeper your understanding of what you already know
+You might learn something more and help deeper your understanding of your language of choice along the way

 ---